Feature #1490

 • even with CTOOLS set correctly, no help info is found (e.g. ctbin --help says “no help available”).
 Seems to be that the manpages don’t get included in the package.
 Is that where tools get their help info? or do they look for some other file?

-#11 Updated by Knödlseder Jürgen about 7 years ago
+#11 Updated by Knödlseder Jürgen over 7 years ago

 I guess the point is that the setup scripts need to be run, typically: